 Even when their budget appears stable, museums often face new financial obligations such as data security, digital transformation, updated environmental standards and, in some cases, compensating board members, while also needing to adapt to new imperatives, such as decolonization.
-All of these additional responsibilities must be met without any increase in funding, further straining museums' financial resources.

-This places significant pressure on museum professionals.
-With limited budgets, museum management and staff are frequently required to make difficult choices in allocating resources (Johansson 2020; Puffett 2024).
-They must prioritize essential functions, often at the expense of staff salaries, professional development and long-term planning.
+All of these additional responsibilities must be met without any increase in funding, further straining museums' financial resources.32 allocating resources (Johansson 2020; Puffett 2024).33 They must prioritize essential functions, often at the expense of staff salaries, professional development and long-term planning.
 This can lead to burnout among museum professionals, as they are expected to do more with less, which can impact the quality of visitor experiences and educational programs.